openquantumhardware/qick/doc/channels.md

 ### Driver and parser
 To simplify the reading of the notebook and examples, the software is divided in three files: this main notebook `qsystem_2.ipynb`, which is intended to include example code, driver file `qsystem_2.py` with specific drivers and system instantiation, and `parser.py` which separates the assembler parser.

+### Timing

+The clock frequency of the FGPA is 384 MHz.
+Therefore, each clock cycle has a period of 2.6 ns.